biokraft/my-cursor-framework/01-Cursor-for-Everyone/08-Markdown-Driven-Planning.md

 -   **Unified Environment**: Keep all your thoughts, plans, and code in one place.
 No more context switching between your editor and separate note-taking tools.
 -   **Structured Thinking**: Markdown's simple syntax naturally encourages structured and organized notes, making it easier to outline ideas, create to-do lists, and document processes.
+-   **LLMs Speak Markdown**: Large Language Models live and breathe Markdown.
+When you see beautifully structured output from an LLM (like tables or well-organized headings, for example, in ChatGPT), you're often seeing Markdown under the hood.
+If you ask an LLM to produce content without a specific front-end, it will naturally use Markdown syntax.
+This makes Markdown an incredibly intuitive format for any knowledge-based interaction with AI.
 -   **AI-Powered Ideation**: Seamlessly integrate Cursor's powerful AI capabilities into your brainstorming and planning sessions.
     -   **[Learn Mode](./04-Custom-Modes-Tailoring-Cursor-to-You/04b-Mode-Spotlight-Learn.md)**: Quickly dive deep into new concepts or technologies relevant to your plan.
 Select text, invoke Learn Mode, and get explanations or summaries directly within your Markdown file.
     -   **[Research Mode](./04-Custom-Modes-Tailoring-Cursor-to-You/04d-Mode-Spotlight-Research.md)**: Expand on ideas, find supporting information, or explore related topics without leaving your planning document.